roc-lang/roc/editor/editor-ideas.md

         * Add latest datetime package to dependencies.
         * Generate unit test for this function.
         * Show edit history for this function.
+    * Mozilla DeepSpeech model runs fast, works pretty well for actions but would need additional training for code input.
+    Possible to reuse [Mozilla common voice](https://github.com/common-voice/common-voice) for creating more "spoken code" data.

 ## Testing